uisato/ableton-mcp-extended/INSTALLATION.md

 # Installation Guide

-This document provides detailed installation instructions for all components of the Ableton MCP project.
+This document provides detailed installation instructions for all components of the Ableton MCP Extended project.

 ## Prerequisites